 So what is the difference?

 As you now know, content writing is the long-term way of attracting your people but copywriting is the short-term way of converting those people into clients/blog subs/purchasers.
-You apply copywriting on your sales pages or the areas of your site that asks the visitor to do something.
+You use copywriting on your sales pages or the areas of your site that ask the visitor to do something.
 If you want those visitors to buy a product or sign up for your newsletter, you’ll use copywriting to do it.

 Humans tend to overcomplicate things.

 And complicated copy is an FBI (f–king bad idea).
 When you muddle your message, the audience is left wondering what the hell you want them to do.
 This usually happens when people who have no idea, write website copy.
 Those folks tend to use tired phrases that should be consigned to website-building history.

 Knowing the rules means you get to break them.

 I bet you’ve heard that before and I’ll be honest, I dunno how true it is.
 I quite often never know the rules to start with so I have no idea if I’m breaking them.
 (Is that bad?
 Probably.)

 I’ll tell you what though, you can’t break the rules with Direct Response copywriting.